How to Build a Sales Enablement Plan

 This is where measurement comes into play.
 For every deliverable on your roadmap, you'll want to define how you'll evaluate its success.
 Enablement can be challenging to measure.
 It's hard to isolate whether better coaching causes more deals to close, or whether the two are simply correlated.

-When you're determining measurement criteria, I recommend going back to the data sources you started with in Phase 1.
+When you're determining measurement criteria, I recommend going back to the data sources you started with in Step 1.
 What repeatable evidence do you have access to?
-Could you confidently create a baseline to determine a before and after an enablement intervention?
+Could you confidently create a baseline to determine a before and after of an enablement intervention?
 This is impact measurement.
 You can pair this with snapshot data β things like how many people participated in coaching sessions, and how often.

 Your goal is what I call good enough measurement.
-You want evidence that the work is having an impact and that it is a worthwhile investment, or if it is not having the intended effect.
+You want evidence that the work is having an impact and that it is a worthwhile investment, or that it is not having the intended effect.
 That way you can confidently adjust your roadmap.

-Amy Vidor, PhD is a Learning & Development Evangelist at Synthesia, where she researches learning trends and helps organizations apply AI at scale.
+Amy Vidor, PhD, is the Learning and Development Evangelist at Synthesia, where she researches learning trends and helps organizations apply AI at scale.
 With 15 years of experience, she has advised companies, governments, and universities on skills.

 Frequently asked questions